bengomedia/bengo-workflow/README.md

 - **Email notifications** — alert people when tasks are assigned or overdue.
 Already discussed, ready to build when you want it.
 - **Data import** — bulk upload existing podcasts/todos from a spreadsheet rather than entering one by one.
 - **File attachments** — PDFs, audio, artwork attached to episodes.
 Supabase Storage handles this.
+- **Patreon release date** — a second date field on episodes for early Patreon drops.
+Easy to add when needed.
 - **Proper login/auth** — right now anyone with the URL can read and write.
 Fine internally, worth locking down if the URL ever gets shared outside the team.
 - **Supabase Pro** — $25/month gets you backups, more storage and better performance.
 Not needed yet.
 - **Mobile optimisation** — the app works on mobile but isn't designed for it.
 Fixable if the team want it.